Rabbyy-prog/A211684_Rabiatul_DrNazatul_Project2/README.md

 My project 2 is the continuation from my project 1 and lab 5.
+This project follows SDG 7 (Affordable & Clean Energy).

 In this project 2, here are a few things that I add and improvise: